 Doing this will not only require other users to enter the password to hide/unhide sheets, but it will also restrict them from making any changes to the cells contained in that sheet.

-How to manage your Excel sheets with Layer?
+How to hide Google Sheets data with Layer?